-We have built a robust and efficient product design and development engine with 6 open Investigational New Drug Applications (INDs) in the U.S., 1 IND in Taiwan, and 1 Clinical Trial Approval (CTA) in Australia.
+We have built a robust and efficient product design and development engine with 6 open Investigational New Drug Applications ("INDs") in the U.S., 1 IND in Taiwan, and 1 Clinical Trial Approval ("CTA") in Australia.
+For our lead product candidate 4D-150, we have both PRIME and RMAT designations from the EMA and FDA, respectively.
 We believe we are positioned to invent, develop, manufacture and, if approved, effectively commercialize targeted genetic medicines with the potential to transform the lives of patients suffering from debilitating diseases.
 Our business, research, development and manufacturing organizations and capabilities are fully integrated on the same campus in Emeryville, California.